 When a Professional Wallpaper Installer finds a textured wall works on smoothen the surface with Joint Compound prior wallpapering.
 This process gives an idea of how important is to have a smooth surface when working with removable wallpapers.

 We have an amazing product with the right amount of everything to hold on some degree of surface.
-Our Smooth Peel and Stick has a strong adhesive that allow to hold better in a smaller contact area, as it is flexible enough to adapt to the surface and achieve an even better grip.
+Our Permanent Peel and Stick has a strong adhesive that allow to hold better in a smaller contact area, as it is flexible enough to adapt to the surface and achieve an even better grip.

 This does not means it will hold over everything, Sanded Walls are still out of consideration.
 We cannot assure it will work 100% of times and due trials need to be made with Samples first, but is the one we recommend for slightly textured walls to avoid extra steps with the Joint Compound.

-You can install a removable wallpaper over a Matte wall and it won't be the end of the world, but please consider the quality and nature of the paint underneath can have an important impact in the removal process.
+You can install a removable wallpaper over a mate wall and it won't be the end of the world, but please consider the quality and nature of the paint underneath can have an important impact in the removal process.